ImaginaryNeon/I-can-t-think-of-a-good-balatro-mod-name/README.md

 This is a Balatro mod made by a guy with a bunch of dumb ideas and no idea how to execute them.

-Requires [Lovely](https://github.com/ethangreen-dev/lovely-injector), which I hope I grabbed the right link for.
+Requires [Lovely](https://github.com/ethangreen-dev/lovely-injector), Steammodded, and probably Amulet, for good measure.

 Contains:
 - 28 Jokers (One of which doesn't work currently, and will soon be reworked)